RyXeleron/ExecStats/README.md

 38. **Aimmy**
     - **Status**: Working.
-    - **Details**: Aimmy is a free, open-sourced AI-Based Aimbot, the original source to Nezur.
+    - **Details**: Aimmy is a free, open-sourced AI-based Aimbot, the source of Nezur.
 The newest version requires a high-end PC; otherwise, it will cause significant lags and jitters.
     - **Supports**: PC

 39. **MacSploit**